Hewlett-Packard: 2000–2005

 On September 3, 2001, HP announced that an agreement had been reached with Compaq to merge the two companies.
-In May 2002, after passing a shareholder vote, HP officially merged with Compaq.
+On May 3, 2002, after passing a shareholder vote, HP officially announced the merger with Compaq.
 Prior to this, plans had been in place to consolidate the companies' product teams and product lines.
+The newly-merged company would officially launch five days after the announcement on May 7, 2002.

-As Compaq took over Tandem Computers in 1997 and Digital Equipment Corporation in 1998, HP offers support for the former Tandem NonStop family and Digital Equipment products PDP-11, VAX and AlphaServer.
+As Compaq acquired Tandem Computers in 1997 and Digital Equipment Corporation (DEC) in 1998, HP gained control of both acquired companies' product lines, and offered support for the Tandem NonStop family (now owned by Hewlett Packard Enterprise) and DEC products PDP-11, VAX and Alpha.
+Both the DEC PDP-11 and VAX were discontinued years before the merger, and HP supported DEC Alpha until April 2007.

-The merger occurred after a proxy fight with Bill Hewlett's son Walter, who objected to the merger.
-HP became a major producer in desktop computers, laptops, and servers for many different markets.
-After the merger with Compaq, the new ticker symbol became "HPQ", a combination of the two previous symbols, "HWP" and "CPQ", to show the significance of the alliance and also key letters from the two companies Hewlett-Packard and Compaq (the latter company being famous for its "Q" logo on all of its products).
+The merger was preceded by a proxy fight in 2001 with numerous large HP shareholders, in particular Bill Hewlett's son Walter and other descendants of the business founders, objecting to the merger, only approving it reluctantly.
+Prior to the merger, HP's ticker symbol was "HWP", which became "HPQ" after acquiring Compaq in 2002, and was subsequently announced on May 6, 2002.
+"HPQ" is a combination of the two previous symbols, "HWP" and "CPQ", to show the significance of the alliance.
+HP then went on to become a major producer in desktop computers, laptops, and servers for many different markets.

-In 2004, HP released the DV 1000 Series, including the HP Pavilion dv 1658 and 1040.
-In May 2006, HP began its campaign, "The Computer is Personal Again"; the campaign was designed to bring back the personal computer as a personal product.
-The campaign utilized viral marketing, sophisticated visuals, and its own website.
-Some of the ads featured Pharrell, Petra Nemcova, Mark Burnett, Mark Cuban, Alicia Keys, Jay-Z, Gwen Stefani, and Shaun White.
+In 2002, Mscape was established as a mobile media gaming platform that could be used to create location-based games.

+HP also released new models of laptops under the Pavilion name during this time, it being the dv1000 series (which includes the dv1040 and the later dv1658 models) in August 2004 and the dv4000 and dv8000 series in 2005.

-In January 2005, following years of underperformance, which included HP's Compaq merger that fell short and disappointing earning reports, the board asked Fiorina to resign as chair and chief executive officer of the company, and she did on February 9, 2005.
+In January 2005, following years of underperformance, which included HP's Compaq merger that fell short and disappointing earning reports, the board asked Fiorina to resign as chair and chief executive officer of the company, which she did on February 9, 2005.
 After her departure, HP's stock jumped 6.9 percent.
 Robert Wayman, chief financial officer of HP, served as interim CEO while the board undertook a formal search for a replacement.

 Mark Hurd of NCR Corporation was hired to take over as CEO and president, effective April 1, 2005.
 Hurd was the board's top choice given the revival of NCR that took place under his leadership.

 2006–2009

 In 2006, HP unveiled several new products including desktops, enhanced notebooks, a workstation, and software to manage them—OpenView Client Configuration Manager 2.0.
-In the same year, HP's share price skyrocketed due to consistent results in the last couple quarters of the year with Hurd's plan to cut back HP's workforce and lower costs.
+That same year, HP's share price skyrocketed due to consistent results in the last couple quarters of the year with Hurd's plan to cut back HP's workforce and lower costs.
+HP was delisted from the Pacific Exchange (now closed with trades going through the NYSE Arca platform) on May 1, 2006, but continues to trade on the New York Stock Exchange as well as Nasdaq.